 These fellas acknowledged us and walked right to the fence, but preferred not to be touched.

 Suddenly we spot “wildlife” related to the mission of the Forest Service.
 They are charged with managing the valuable resources of the forest which includes grazing, timber, mining, recreation and more.
-As you can imagine, all the parties involved pushing for their rights to access that tend to clash makes for a very tough mission indeed.
+As you can imagine, all the parties involved pushing for their rights to access tend to clash making for a very tough mission for the rangers.

 There’s Big Pryor Mountain with an elevation of 8,786 feet, the second tallest mountain in the range.
 East Prior Mountain, which is further up the road, is 40 feet higher.

-We drive switchbacks up and down along the canyon rim.As we turn the corner on this switchback, the dead trees on the mountainside dominant the view.
-This is all fire damage.
-It is so interesting to see how the fire killed many trees but did not touch other islands of trees.
-Movement of fire is unpredictable and affected by so many natural events.
-We all know wind, rain, and snow play a big role, but so does heat.
-Fire can spread simply because the temperature climbs into the 90s and higher.
+We drive switchbacks up and down the canyon rim road.
+The dead trees on the mountainside is fire damage.
+It is so interesting to see how the fire killed many trees but did not touch some islands of trees.
+Movement of fire is unpredictable and affected by weather events.
+Wind stokes fire, rain may slow progress, only snow can stop it, but hot days have impact too.
+Fire can spread simply because the temperature climbs into the 90s or higher.

 The land is turning very red as we continue on.
 There’s Vermillion Valley.
 It is a Chugwater Formation and it is red due to oxidation of iron minerals in the rocks.
 I’ve heard people say the mountains are rusting and that’s why they are red.
 Well, in a way they are right.